 - Includes bastard, half-round, & rasp file types

 - Assortment includes both large sizes and needle files

 - High-carbon hardened steel offers superior strength

-Home » DIY Tutorials & Work Shop Resources » Woodworking » Mortise Holes by Hand with Power Drill & Chisel
+Home » DIY Tutorials & Work Shop Resources » Woodworking » Mortise Holes with Power Drill & Chisel

 You must log in to post a comment.